INSTITUTE OF QUALITY AND ACCREDITATION IN HEALTHCARE

 STEP 8

-PROCEDURE FOR EXTERNAL COMPREHENSIVE ASSESSMENT (ACREDITATION)
+EXTERNAL COMPREHENSIVE ASSESSMENT (ACCREDITATION) PROCEDURE

-3. Application of tracer techniques;
+3. Use of tracer methods;

 4. Direct observation.